Finite Population Identification and Design-Based Sensitivity Analysis: Introduction

-Here we briefly sketch our approach, with an eye toward practical take-aways.
-We focus on causal inference here; see appendix \ref{sec:sampleSurveyGuide} for a parallel exposition in the context of survey sampling.
+Here we sketch our approach in the context of causal inference.
+See appendix \ref{sec:sampleSurveyGuide} for a parallel exposition in the context of survey sampling.
 Consider the population of six units in table \ref{table:examplePopulation} (left).
 Here $Y_i(1)$ and $Y_i(0)$ denote potential outcomes and $X_i \in \{0,1\}$ denotes realized treatment.
 The true ATE is 0.55, the difference between the average of $Y_i(1)$ over $i=1,\ldots,6$ and the average of $Y_i(0)$ over $i=1,\ldots,6$.
-The data, shown in the right table, only reveals half of the potential outcomes, however.
+The data (table \ref{table:examplePopulation} right) only reveals half of the potential outcomes, however.
 Suppose we know that all outcomes must be between 0 and 1.
 Then without further assumptions, all we can say \emph{for sure} about ATE is that it is in the set

+This is an example of what we call the \emph{finite population identified set} for ATE; in this case, it is the set of ATE values consistent with the observed data and known bounds on outcomes, but no other assumptions are imposed (see section \ref{sec:ourDef} for a formal definition).
+It is obtained by filling in the unobserved values in table \ref{table:examplePopulation} (right) with values in $[0,1]$ to either maximize or minimize the corresponding ATE value (analogous to Manski's 1990 derivations).

+Suppose we also knew that treatment was randomly assigned.
+In infinite populations, this assumption is routinely interpreted to imply $\Exp[Y(x) \mid X=1] = \Exp[Y(x) \mid X=0]$ for $x \in \{0,1\}$, a post-randomization exact balance condition which leads to point identification of ATE (see appendix \ref{sec:popDistributions} for a discussion of this notation in the context of finite populations).
+Unfortunately, as is well known (e.g., \citealt{Altman1985}, \citealt{GreenlandRobins1986}, and \citealt{Greenland1990}), in \emph{finite} populations randomization does not \emph{guarantee} any kind of post-randomization balance in potential outcomes, even if it makes such balance ``likely''.
+Consequently, ATE is not point identified in finite populations, even when treatment is randomly assigned; its identified set continues to be equation \eqref{eq:exampleNoAssumpsBounds}.
+We formalize this in theorem \ref{thm:randomizationUseless}.

+What explains the difference in the identification status of ATE under randomly assigned treatment between the infinite and finite population settings?
+We first emphasize what is \emph{not} different about the two settings: In both settings, sampling uncertainty has been assumed away---data on all units in the population are observed.
+Moreover, in both settings we only observe data from \emph{a single realization of random assignment of treatment} for each unit in the population.
+In particular, classical infinite population identification analyses (e.g., \citealt{HeckmanVytlacil2007}) always assume that we only observe one potential outcome per unit, because of the fundamental problem of causal inference---they can either get treatment or not.
+Analogously, our finite population identification analysis is based on data like table \ref{table:examplePopulation} right.
+We discuss this similarity in more detail at the end of section \ref{sec:tradDef}.

+This discussion shows that the only difference in the identification analysis between the two settings is population size: Exact balance obtains for infinitely many units but not finitely many.
+We discuss that distinction further in section \ref{sec:randomizationIdentification}.